trdroid/ReactJS-Sample-Apps/courses-app/README.md

 }
 ```

-Run *gulp* again and notice that there are no warnings
+Run *gulp* again and notice that there are no errors

 ```sh
 droid@droidserver:~/onGit/ReactJS-Sample-Apps/courses-app$ gulp